 Becoming Earthly

-The Barn Arts Centre, Aberdeenshire, 2022
+Barn Arts, Aberdeenshire, 2022

+Collaboration with Alys Fowler (writer & horticulturist) in an online experimental learning space exploring what it means to be in ‘a fragile temporary state, dependent on natural systems’.
 Part of the selection process required that we wrote a question to bring to the group.
-Ours was ‘How can we rot the ego?’
+Ours was ‘How can we rot the ego?

 Talk and Community Engagement